dindahaf/30-Days-of-Code/README.md

 **Progress**
 - Adding Wow.js JavaScript library
 - Adding Responsive design in the header, section 1-4
+- compress SVG

 **Questions**
 - How can responsive design be made in all dimensional movements? not only in declared dimentions on the inspect element
+- How to make responsive SVG?